 Though the teacher works with the same principles each time, the lesson varies depending on the needs of the student, or even on the need of the day.
 No two lessons are exactly the same.

 At the moment, though, I'm only offering online options, since they are the safest option in these times when COVID- 19 is literally making waves around the world.
 You can go to Online Learning for details about my online lessons and courses.

 How many lessons should I have?

 It’s not possible to predict this with absolute accuracy – the number will depend on each person’s physical condition and state of health at the time.
 However, I offer a foundation course of 10 lessons, which gives people an experience of the Technique and the confidence to take it forward and apply it in their own lives.
-See Course Options for details.
+See Online Learning for details.

 Does the Centre have a certified teacher?

 I have completed a three year full time training course at the Brighton Alexander Technique College.
 The course is accredited by STAT (The Society of Teachers of the Alexander Technique), the oldest professional organisation of Alexander Teachers.

 Any other questions you may have that are not addressed in this website?
 Contact me and I'll do my best to answer your questions!